kataras/build-a-better-web-together/configuration.md

 	// Websocket contains the configs for Websocket's server integration Websocket WebsocketConfiguration

-	// Tester contains the configs for the test framework, so far we have only one because all test framework's configs are setted by the iris itself
-	// You can find example on the https://github.com/kataras/iris/glob/master/context_test.go Tester TesterConfiguration

 	// Other are the custom, dynamic options, can be empty
 	// this fill used only by you to set any app's options you want
 	// for each of an Iris instance